Sentiment analysis

 For each chapter emotion words were extracted for the 2 main characters separately and for all other characters who are treated as one entity.

-Factor analysis was used to divide the chapters in groups based on which emotions were most present and define story factors that influence the emotional state of the characters.
-As a result the chapters were divided into 3 groups.
-After analyzing the contents of each group it could be observed that chapters from the same group shared similar themes.
-From this observation, the groups were given the following names. group 1: 皮肉な物語の因子(ironic story factors), group 2: 意外性の強い物語の因子(surprising story factors), group 3: 悲喜劇的な物語の因子(tragic story factors).
+Factor analysis was used to divide the chapters into groups based on which emotions were most present and define story factors that influence the emotional state of the characters.
+As a result, the chapters were divided into 3 groups.
+After analysing the contents of each group it could be observed that chapters from the same group shared similar themes.
+From this observation, the groups were given the following names.
+Group 1: 皮肉な物語の因子(ironic story factors), group 2: 意外性の強い物語の因子(surprising story factors), group 3: 悲喜劇的な物語の因子(tragic story factors).

 Although this is a very small scale research based on only 5 participants, it shows the potential of sentiment analysis to be used to evaluate the effects of therapy.